simp/simp-doc/docs/glossary.rst

       See: `Hiera: How custom backends work <https://puppet.com/docs/puppet/latest/hiera_custom_backends.html>`__

+   hiera-eyaml
+   Hiera eyaml
+   EYAML
+      Hiera eyaml provides a way to keep encrypted data in :term:`Hiera` data files.
+It consists of:

+      * The ``eyaml`` :term:`Hiera backend`
+      * The :command:`eyaml` :term:`CLI` command
+      * :file:`.eyaml` Hiera data files

+      The Hiera backend is configured with decryption keys and reads from :file:`.eyaml` files.
+The CLI command is used to generate keys, encrypt/decrypt data, and edit :file:`.eyaml` files.
+The :file:`.eyaml` files are YAML that may contain a mix of encrypted and plaintext values—although for performance reasons, it is common practice to limit :file:`.eyaml` files to encrypted data and use plaintext :file:`.yaml` files for everything else.

+      Encrypted values are prefixed with their encryption method and wrapped with :code:`ENC[]`.
+They can occur within arrays, hashes, nested arrays and nested hashes.
+      The default encryption mechanism is PKCS7, however further encryption types (like :term:`GPG`) can be added with plugins, which are distributed as RubyGems.

+      The ``eyaml`` backend and CLI command are provided by the :package:`hiera-eyaml` RubyGem, which has been packaged as part of the :term:`Puppet Server` since 5.2 (SIMP 6.3.0-0).

+         | Puppet documentation: `Configuring a hierarchy level: hiera-eyaml <https://puppet.com/docs/puppet/latest/hiera_config_yaml_5.html#hiera_eyaml>`__
+         | GitHub project for the :package:`hiera-eyaml` gem: `<https://github.com/voxpupuli/hiera-eyaml>`__

    HIRS
    Host Integrity at Runtime and Start-up
       Attestation Certificate Authority (ACA) and :term:`TPM` Provisioning with